mattpupa/mattpupa/_posts/2021-05-10-Getting-Introduced-to-Jekyll.markdown

 For now, I'm leaving the website half finished.
 I want to make sure my SaaS is completely functional end-to-end, before focusing on aesthetics.
 That means having a working UI and a working back end.
-In my next post, I'll talk more about the simple UI I've built so far.
+In my next post, I'll start talking about firebase as a backend for the SaaS.